 Here, we try to quickly summarize the high points of the article and also try to put in our view points simultaneously:

-Our analysis: Now, why did children and their parents choose to discontinue learning after schools shut down?
+Now, why did children and their parents choose to discontinue learning after schools shut down?
 Why didn’t they feel the urge to continue learning at home?
 Probably because they failed to find a source of motivation and engagement.
 The way mid-day meals kept children motivated to attend school on a constant basis; similarly, there should have been some strong motive that could drive students to take up learning even at home.

 Thus, the focus now should be to make the right sources of education available to everyone at all times at optimized costs.